Side Dishes & Canapes

 Serves 4

 Fry the leeks in olive oil until almost tender, then add the fennel seeds and rosemary.
-Stir around for a minute, then add the garlic, chilli and fennel bulb slices.
+Stir around for a minute, then add the garlic, chilli and fennel bulb slices, along with the marrow or courgette slices.
 Add the chopped tomatoes, sugar and vinegar.
-Bring to the boil, then turn the hear right down and bubble gently for 30 mins.
+Bring to the boil, then turn the hear right down and bubble gently for an hour until the marrow or courgette is very tender.

-This tastes lovely straightaway but even better if it's cooled and reheated, so make it the day before if you can.
+This is best if it's cooled and reheated, so make it the day before you need it as the flavours need time to develop.
 It also freezes surprisingly well (use it within three months for the best flavour).